Ahafo Ano South East (Ghana parliament constituency)

 Ahafo Ano South East is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Yakubu Mohammed is the member of parliament for the constituency.
 Ahafo Ano South East is located in the Ahafo Ano South district of the Ashanti Region of Ghana.

 Boundaries

 The seat is located within the Ahafo Ano South District of the Ashanti Region of Ghana.
 This constituency was part of the newly created constituency for the 2016 general elections in Ghana.